 Embedding Microsoft Power Platform into your everyday operations

-Governance & Innovation paradox – How do you manage the balance between adopting new technologies and embracing innovation with a governance framework to maintain order and control?
+Governance & Innovation paradox.
+How do you manage the balance innovation and governance?
 There can be a worry that citizen developers could potentially cause chaos across the business without IT collaboration and support.
-IT departments often take the step to buy Microsoft licences but then end up in a standstill as they are afraid to let go of control.
+IT departments often take the step to buy Microsoft licenses but then end up in a standstill as they are afraid to let go of control.

 The great news is that there are simple ways to overcome all of these challenges and realise the many benefits of low-code in your organisation – speed & agility, reduced cost, better customer experience and enhanced collaboration across departments.

-Limited flexibility – Pre-built components and templates are a great way to build applications quickly, and they can be fully customised to meet the required business needs.
+Pre-built components and templates are a great way to build applications quickly.
+They can be fully customised to meet the required business needs.
 Business process flows can be introduced to guide users through unique business processes and seamlessly fit your ways of working.
-They can be utilised to simplify intricate daily operations, increasing productivity, reducing costs and ensuring a consistent, standardised approach.
-We find our clients love the way we can put a realistic prototype in front of them very quickly and get essential feedback early in the process.
-This mean by the time we are demoing features, our clients are familiar with the functionality, as well as the look and feel of the product.
+They can be utilised to simplify intricate daily operations.
+This increases productivity, reduces costs and ensures a consistent, standardised approach.
+Our clients love the way we can put a realistic prototype in front of them very quickly and get feedback early in the process.

-Security Concerns – Microsoft Power Platform is designed with security as a top priority with industry -leading protection, trusted by national security agencies and financial institutions.
-When you use Power Platform, security comes as a standard feature.
+Microsoft Power Platform is designed with security as a top priority.
+It has industry -leading protection, trusted by national security agencies and financial institutions.
 Power Platform integrates with Azure Active Directory for user authentication, and you can control access via roles and permissions.
 Data loss policies can be configured to ensure regulatory compliance as required.
-There are also measures to isolate environments to isolate data and applications, as well as data encryption and monitoring and auditing logs.
+There are also measures to isolate environments to isolate data and applications.
+In addition to data encryption and monitoring and auditing logs.

 Low-code is a refreshing alternative to the ‘pro-code’ world or procurement of an off the shelf product.
-Marra can provide a third option with our unique combination of knowledge and expertise of Microsoft Power Platform amplifying the potential and applying it to real world problems.
+Marra can provide a third option.

 Not only can low-code fully fit your requirements, it can be rapidly developed and has the ability to be modified just as rapidly.
-With the ongoing pressure to deliver more with less, due to a variety of factors (economic climate, post-pandemic recovery, and digital transformation), low-code is becoming the strategic option.
+With the ongoing pressure to deliver more with less, low-code is becoming the strategic option.
 According to KPMG, 53% of EMA low-code users have made good progress in reducing their development costs, and 55% said they have been able to reduce their IT backlog.

 Written by Sara Nixon, Lead Business Analyst